Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 When playing a base level 2 or 3 hero, the previous level card are not destroyed or banished.
 Instead, they are placed on top of each other, to make it easier to track lineage and unlocked elements.

-Leveling up a hero will not change its **exhaustion status** nor will it remove the damage they have suffere so far.
+Leveling up a hero will not change its **exhaustion status** nor will it remove the damage they have suffered so far.

 #### Lineage